An expat guide to healthcare and health insurance in Cambodia

 It is equally important to check with your insurance company or with your employer that your policy includes evacuation and/or repatriation, and the conditions of the cover.
 Some companies include only an evacuation to the nearest centre of medical excellence equipped to deal with your condition, whilst other companies can repatriate you back to your country of origin.

 If you would like wider financial protection in the event of stopping work due to an accident or disabling illness, Expat Assure can also advise you on expat life insurance for Cambodia and income protection.
-To find out more, please, read our page on income protection and life insurance for expatriates.
+To find out more, please, read our pages on expat life insurance and expat income protection.

 What is the best health insurance for expats in Cambodia

-The best health insurance in Cambodia for another expat might not be the best for you as everyone has different needs and expectations.
+The best health insurance in Cambodia for one expat might not be the best for you as everyone has different needs and expectations.

 How much does healthcare cost in Cambodia